softwaremill/elasticmq/README.md

     // If you want to use replication val elasticmqRepl       = "org.elasticmq" %% "elasticmq-replication"      % "0.6.1"

+If you want to use a snapshot version, you will need to add the [https://oss.sonatype.org/content/repositories/snapshots/](https://oss.sonatype.org/content/repositories/snapshots/) repository to your configuration.

 ElasticMQ dependencies in Maven
 -------------------------------